-Simonet were a Swiss firm, known world-wide for their beautifully-made, very high quality precision lathes.
-Apart from the plain-turning (non-screwcutting) versions, usually a version of the Type D102 (which from the 1940s until the 1960s sold in some numbers to watch, clock and instrument-making companies, research departments and various Government agencies), their best-known machine was the DZ-450, a 4" x 18" (102 mm x 450 mm) backgeared, screwcutting lathe.
+Simonet was a Swiss firm, known world-wide for their beautifully-made, very high quality precision lathes.
+Apart from the plain-turning (non-screwcutting) lathes - usually a version of the Type D102 that from the 1940s until the 1960s sold in some numbers to watch, clock and instrument-making companies, research departments and various Government agencies - their best-known machine was the DZ-450, a 4" x 18" (102 mm x 450 mm) backgeared, screwcutting lathe.
 Based closely on the design of the Schaublin 102 (all accessories are interchangeable, though the spindle on the Simonet, is different at M38 x 2.5 mm) it was fitted with a "single-lever" operated oil-bath backgear assembly equipped with hardened gears.
 Taking W20 (20 mm shank) collets, the hardened, ground and lapped headstock spindle ran in plain bronze bearings and was capable of sustained high speeds with great reliability.
 Like many other Precision lathes the Simonet's headstock cone pulley had its smallest diameter by the spindle nose - so allowing the front bearing to be increased in size and surrounded by a greater mass of supporting metal.
 Two or three rings of indexing holes were spaced around the face of the pulley's end flange with a single indexing plunger, mounted in an eccentric holder, to engage them.

 Simonet's compact, well-engineered and clutch-equipped bench-mounted countershaft assembly was used on all their lathes, the device containing a two-speed, oil-bath gearbox driven by an enclosed V-belt from a 2-speed motor built into its base with a flat belt used for the smoothest-possible final drive to the headstock.
 The drive was equipped with a socket into which could be fitted (at extra cost) an "Overhead" to power toolpost-mounted high-speed grinding and milling heads, the drive being by a 3 or 4-step V pulley connected to an extended gearbox shaft.
 Some versions of the countershaft unit were equipped with neat, cast-aluminium covers to hide the various pulleys while other were supplied naked and unadorned.
 The combination of a 3-step headstock pulley with the two-speed countershaft and two-speed motor produced 24 speeds spanning a remarkable 14 to 2500 rpm or, optionally, with a cheaper single-speed 1500 rpm motor, 12 speeds from 22 to 2080 rpm.
 Some lathes were equipped with a single-speed, 3000 rpm motor - in which case the speed range was 28 to 2750 rpm.
 The bed was hardened and ground and the carriage fitted with automatic longitudinal disengage and power cross feed.
 The swing over the cross slide was 5.125" (130 mm) and both cross and top slides had the same travel of 4.75" (121 mm) The tailstock, in the best tradition of Swiss precision lathes, was fitted with a hardened barrel - but only an inadequate No. 1 Morse taper; at least the barrel was given was a properly-engineered clamp, not a crude split in the casting which was a hallmark of some contemporary Schaublin models.